cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 - [Set up BOSH Lite v2 locally](https://bosh.io/docs/bosh-lite)
 - [Set up BOSH Lite v2 on AWS](/labs/bosh-lite-on-aws)

-Move on when you're able to run `bosh env` successfully, which should produce output similar to the following:
+In order to continue you must be able to run `bosh env` successfully, which should produce output similar to the following:

 ```sh
   Name      BOSH Lite Director